Introduction

 which is the probability density function of the

-— which we will exploit in the next section as conservation of total heat —
+integral.
+We will exploit it in the next section as conservation of total heat.

-of the probability density of Brownian motion: if \(B_t\) is a
+probability density of Brownian motion.
+If \(B_t\) is a Brownian motion

 The convolution \(u(x, t) = (f * K_t)(x)\) admits the probabilistic reading

-value of the initial profile sampled along a random walk emanating from
+the initial profile sampled along a random walk emanating from \(x\).
+The width

-formalizes this connection, and the Fokker-Planck equation that generalizes
+Itô calculus that formalizes this connection, and the Fokker-Planck equation that

-it to drift-diffusion processes belong to more advanced treatments;
+generalizes it to drift-diffusion processes belong to more advanced treatments.
+What is

-what is established here is the bridge from a purely analytic computation to
+established here is the bridge from a purely analytic computation to a probabilistic object,

 Properties of the Heat Kernel